 Arrive in Windhoek and Pick up Your Vehicle

-The Windhoek airport is about a 45 minute drive outside of the city.
+Pretty much every Nambia itinerary starts at the Windhoek airport – it is about a 45-minute drive outside of the city.
 Be sure to arrange transport with your rental car agency ahead of time otherwise you’ll have a pricey taxi ride.
 Then plan on spending at least two hours checking the rental car and the camping equipment to ensure that everything is in proper working condition.

 There are many rental car agencies to choose from in Windhoek.
 We went with Advanced Car Hire and found them to be very thorough, friendly, and our truck was in good condition and very reliable.